 For personalized installation and in cases where an install in your vehicle needs clever workarounds, they’re the best.

-Always do your homework, read reviews, and get 2nd opinions if possible before visiting a local shop in order to be well-prepared.
+Always do your homework, read reviews, and get 2nd opinions if possible before visiting a local shop to be well-prepared.

 - Personalized service – get to know you personally